Low Testosterone

 Some men have low testosterone levels.
 This is called Testosterone Deficiency Syndrome (TD) or Low Testosterone (Low-T).
 Deficiency means that the body does not have enough of a needed substance.
 Syndrome is a group of symptoms that, together, suggest a disease or health condition.

 The American Urology Association (AUA) identifies low blood testosterone (Low-T) as less than 300 nanograms per deciliter (ng/dL).
-These symptoms or conditions may accompany Low-T:

 Low sex drive